Consent Preferences

 You have to get the diary out and block out a day each month to do this sort of work.
 Can you do that right now?
 Look ahead to the end of this month and block out a day where you’re going to look at goals, finances and plans for the future, uninterrupted?

-And if stories are popping up when I suggest you do that, like “but I have clients to see!” and “there’s never a free day!” then I want you to go back to my question, what is your priority?
+If stories are popping up when I suggest you do that, like “but I have clients to see!” and “there’s never a free day!” then I want you to go back to my question, what is your priority?

 Your clients of course are important, but no-one is going to die if you take one day off each month to get strategic in your business.